Paul Goldschmidt Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the second-ranked team ERA among all league pitching staffs (3.60).
+- The Yankees have a 3.65 team ERA that ranks third among all league pitching staffs.

-- Yankees pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- The Yankees rank 13th in baseball in home runs allowed (90 total, 1.1 per game).

-- In his last outing on Saturday against the Texas Rangers, the right-hander tossed six scoreless innings while surrendering five hits.
+- In his most recent time out on Sunday against the Texas Rangers, the right-hander tossed 4 2/3 innings, allowing three earned runs while surrendering nine hits.

-- In seven games this season, the 29-year-old has amassed an ERA of 5.25, with 8 strikeouts per nine innings.
-Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.